Lycée Pierre-Corneille: Origins

 Nave of the former chapel, today an auditorium.

 The Protestant Reformation in the 16th century inspired the Archbishop of Rouen, Charles, Cardinal de Bourbon, to create a school to educate the children of the aristocracy and bourgeoisie in accordance with the purest doctrinal principles of Roman Catholicism.
-The opened in 1593, run by the Jesuits and known initially as the Collège de Bourbon.
+The school opened in 1593, run by the Jesuits and known initially as the Collège de Bourbon.

 From 1595 to 1604, teaching ceased because of Jesuit expulsions.
 Between 1614 and 1631, the gatehouse and chapel were built.
 By 1662, the lycée taught two thousand pupils.

 The chapel was opened in 1631, although the foundation stone was laid in 1614 by Marie de Médicis, the widow of King Henri IV of France.
 The chapel combines both late gothic and classical architectural styles in its 52-meter nave.
 It became a listed building in 1908.

 In 1762, the school became known as the Collège Royal after the Jesuits had been expelled from France.
 After the French Revolution, influenced by the ideas of the Age of Enlightenment, the school became associated with the 'Ecole Centrale'; the study of humanities was reduced in favour of a broader-based curriculum.